esling/esling.github.io/_pages/atiam-ml-project.md

 <div markdown = "1">

-The present tutorials are designed to implement the core notions seen in [machine learning](/atiam-ml) lessons.
-Most techniques can be applied to any type of data from which sets of features can be computed.
-The exercises here will introduce the basic mecanisms behind these technics and then, we will target specific applications to musical or audio data.
+This page introduces the 2017-18 projects for the ATIAM [machine learning](/atiam-ml) lessons.
+Each subject will target various notions seen in class.
+We will re-introduce the basic mecanisms behind each approach, along with the fundamental papers to understand and then, we will target specific applications to musical or audio data.

+## Global instructions

 Get the baseline code for your language of choice :